Contact Us 1-800-596-4880

 To view an example policy project that makes HTTP calls, see Simple OAuth 2.0 Validation Policy Example.

-To interact with external services, the policy must use HTTP calls.
+To interact with external services, a policy can use HTTP calls.
 You can only make HTTP calls from the request filter or the response filter.

 To perform an HTTP call, either inject the HTTPClient into the [entrypoint] function or the wrapper functions: